NRCan/geo_sim_processing/README.md

 # Simplify

 Simplify is a geospatial simplification (generalization) tool for lines and polygons.
 Simplify implements an improved version of the classic Douglas-Peucker algorithm with spatial constraints validation during geometry simplification.
-Simplify will preserve the following [topologicial relationships](#Preserving-Topological-Relationship):  Simplicity (within the geometry), Intersection (with other geometries) and Sidedness (with other geometries).
+Simplify will preserve the following [topological relationships](#Preserving-Topological-Relationship):  Simplicity (within the geometry), Intersection (with other geometries) and Sidedness (with other geometries).

 The figure 6  below shows the differences between the regular and the improved version of the classic Douglas-Peucker algorithm.
 Figure 6a represents the original contours.
 Figure 6b represents the results of the simplified contours using the classic Douglas-Peucker algorithm with line intersections identified by the red dots.
 Figure 6c represents the results of the simplified contours using the improved version of the Douglas-Peucker algorithm without line intersection.
-Results of Figure 6b and 6c used the same simplifiction tolerance.
+Results of Figure 6b and 6c used the same simplification tolerance.

 ![figure6a](/image/Figure6-abc.png "Figure 6abc")
      Figure 6a: Original contour            Figure 6b: Classic Douglas-Peucker     Figure 6c: Improved Douglas-Peucker

 ## Usage

-Simplify is a processing script dicoverable in the QGIS Processing Tool Box under Geo Simplification
+Simplify is a processing script discoverable in the QGIS Processing Tool Box under Geo Simplification

 **Input layer**: The Line String or Polygon layer to simplify